top of page

 Chuangrun New Materials Co., Ltd is one of the top four high purity metal manufacturers in the world, breaking the US and Japanese monopoly on ultra-high purity titanium.
 With their rapidly growing business overseas, they needed a cleaner, more updated version of their website and branding that appealed more to a Western audience.

-After speaking with both customers, staff, and upper-level management, I discovered 3 main issues to focus on:
+After user testing, I discovered 3 main issues to focus on:

 1) A cleaner, modern aesthetic